YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * MUPIP INTEG operation keeps track of the number of blocks that do not have the current block version during a non-fast integ (default or full) and matches this value against the blocks to upgrade counters in the file-header.
 It issues an error if the values are unmatched and corrects the count in the file header if there are no other integrity errors.

 .. note::
    Promptly analyze and fix all errors that MUPIP INTEG reports.
 Some errors may be benign while others may be signs of corruption or compromised database integrity.
-If operations continue without fixes to serious errors, the following problems may occur: Invalid application operation due to missing or incorrect data, Process errors, including inappropriate indefinite looping, when a database access encounters an error, degrading application level consistency as a result of incomplete update sequences caused by the preexisting database integrity issues.
+If operations continue without fixes to serious errors, the following problems may occur: Invalid application operation due to missing or incorrect data, Process errors (including inappropriate indefinite looping when a database access encounters an error), and degrading application level consistency as a result of incomplete update sequences caused by pre-existing database integrity issues.

 YottaDB strongly recommends fixing the following errors as soon as they are discovered: